oddkiva/sara/doc/sphinx/source/geometry/ellipse_intersection.rst

 :cite:`Ok:2013:phdthesis` and I have retouched the original text here a bit to make it a bit more human (less dry) in this documentation.

-The modest contribution of the text is to break down a bit more the implementation details about the area computation of two intersecting ellipses, when you read the C++ code in **Sara**.
+The modest contribution of the text is to break down a bit more these implementation details, when you read the code in **Sara**.

 Origin-Centered Axis-Aligned Ellipses